 On 25 May 2017, the Australian Government directed the ACCC to conduct a wide-ranging inquiry into the supply of residential building (home), contents and strata insurance in northern Australia.

-Our inquiry will help to address concerns about insurance availability and affordability, promote more informed and more competitive insurance markets, and make a difference for consumers in northern Australia.
+Our inquiry, which commenced on 1 July 2017, will help to address concerns about insurance availability and affordability, promote more informed and more competitive insurance markets, and make a difference for consumers in northern Australia.

 Scope of inquiry

 Matters to be considered by the inquiry shall include, but not be restricted to:

 - pricing and availability of insurance to consumers in northern Australia

 - key cost components of insurance pricing in northern Australia and how they have changed over time, particularly catastrophe risk

 - terms and conditions on which insurance is supplied

 - competitiveness of markets for insurance in northern Australia

 - existence and extent of any barriers to entry, expansion and/or exit in the supply of insurance in northern Australia